 7. Laniakea Beach

 Also known as Turtle Beach, it is famous for its giant sea turtles.
-Along the shore, one can easily spot these turtles basking in the sunlight.
+One can easily spot these turtles basking in the sunlight along the shore.

 In the winter, waves are rough and ideal for surfers to practice their surfing skills.
 Along with that, the miles of coastline stretching on Laniakea beach make it ideal for a stroll.

 If you want to dive into the water for snorkeling, this beach provides the perfect experience.
 You can view giant turtles swimming in the water when they aren’t resting on the shore.

 Located next to Haleiwa Beach, it is one of the best northshore beaches known for surf sports.
 Surfing lessons are also conducted at Pua’ena Beach.

 A beach is a great place for beginners who want to learn surfing or experience the sport.
 The waves here are much smaller compared to other northshore beaches.

 This beach offers ample shade with a beach view for a great picnic experience while spending time with the water.